iotaledger/cli-wallet/documentation/docs/02_account_manager.md

 ## `./wallet`

-Runs the wallet without a specified account:
+Starts the wallet without a specified account:
 - If the wallet has only one account, it will be used;
 - If the wallet has more than one account, a selector will be shown to decide which account to use.